 6 Your right hand, O LORD, has become glorious in power.
 Your right hand, O LORD, has dashed in pieces the enemy.

 7 And in the greatness of your excellence you have overthrown those who rose up against you.
 You sent forth your wrath, which consumed them as stubble.

 8 And with the blast of your nostrils the waters were collected, the floods stood upright as a heap, and the depths were congealed in the heart of the sea.

 9 The enemy said, 'I will pursue and I will overtake.
-I will divide the spoil.
+I will divide the plunder.
 My lust shall be satisfied upon them.
 I will draw my sword.
 My hand shall destroy them.'

 10 You blew with your wind, the sea covered them.
 They sunk as lead in the mighty waters.